MilaNLProc/mila-website-backend/content/reading_group/index.md

 The Reading Group is our weekly meeting to present and discuss exciting contributions from the community.

-It currently takes place every Thursday at 12:00 PM (Rome).
+It currently takes place every Thursday at 12:00 PM (Milan).
 For more info, feel free to [reach out](mailto:donya.rooein@unibocconi.it).

 ## Upcoming Program